artineering-io/flair-docs/flair/rendering/viewport.md

 On the left side, you can define where to get the playblast resolution from. _From Viewport_ will get the viewport resolution to playblast with. _From Render Settings_ will get the [_Render Settings_](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-59DFB8B7-776B-4243-B404-A3D602FF8CFD) resolution to playblast with.

 On the right side, you can find the settings to playblast with.
-* _Quality_ - Defines the quality of the viewport rendering and correlates with the [quality settings of the globals node](/flair/getting-started/globals/#quality). _4x SSAA_ gives the best visual quality within playblasts.
-To use _TAA_ quality, you'll have to render an image sequence with the [_Flair Renderer_](/flair/rendering/sequence/) and create the video yourself.
+* **R. scale** - Defines the render scale of the original vertical and horizotal resolutions to render with.
+The options range from 50% to 200%.
+Refer to the Globals [documentation](/flair/getting-started/globals/#render-scale) to learn about the impact this has on performance and memory footprint.
-* _Format_ - Defines the video file format to save the playblast as i.e., _.avi, .mov (qt)_.
+* **Format** - Defines the video file format to save the playblast as i.e., _.avi, .mov (qt)_.
 The video file format will depend on what codecs your computer currently supports.

+To use _TAA_, you'll have to render an image sequence with the [_Flair Renderer_](/flair/rendering/sequence/) and create the video yourself.
+{: .info}

 The `Playblast` button will playblast the video in the directory you specify.